SpeciesFileGroup/install_taxonworks/development/native/macos.md

 3. Copy and paste each line.
 These instructions are not intended to run as a shell script.

 ## Instructions
+Start by getting `Xcode` from the App Store, and open it.

-Start by opening a terminal window.
+Next, open a terminal window.
 The following instructions should be executed within it.

 Install Homebrew - a package manager utility for macOS.